JojoVes/CreativeWriting/Dialogue/TTBA.md

 "Oh I want what any woman wants: power."

-"And what, prey tell, does that have to do with me?"
+"And what, pray tell, does that have to do with me?"

 "Well, you, my wonderfully wistful wench, are my ticket to owning the most profitable brothel in town!"